The Hiker’s Maxim: “Take nothing but pictures, leave nothing but footprints, kill nothing but time (J.K.).”

 I was on my way home the other day when Sai Achanta, one of the best travel buddies I have here in the Kingdom of Saudi Arabia, invited me to join him and his newly found “comrades” called Shutter Arabia in Rawdat Khuraim for a nature travel the following day.
 He said I was the first person in the office whom he thought was interested in this kind of trip.
 Sure he was right.
 The winter season has just ended so heading into the wilderness for a weekend getaway is perfection.

-After Sai and I met the cool photogs of Shutter Arabia at Ikea in Exit 16, we cruised over the 100 kilometer distance of Rawdat Khuraim from the capital city.
-It only took us approximately 35 minutes to get there, which already includes two stopovers.
+After Sai and I met the cool photogs of Shutter Arabia at Ikea in Exit 16, we cruised over the 100 km distance of Rawdat Khuraim from the capital city.
+It only took us approximately 35 min to get there, which already includes two stopovers.
 When we arrived, it was still a few minutes past sunrise.
 The golden hour was once again up for grabs.

 There is something about the golden hour when the sky produces that rare soft, diffused light.
 Magic as I always call it!